slr-ladders/theladders.github.com/README.markdown

 If you plan to post this at a later date, do yourself a kindness and rename the file now to that date, and modify the date in the markdown.
 Also, give it an author and category while you're at it.

 ```
-author: My Name
+author: Bob Loblaw
 categories: Category1, Category2, Category3
 published: false
 ```

-Make sure My Name is *exactly* the name you have in your http://dev.theladders.com/ourteam profile.
+Make sure Bob Loblaw is *exactly* the name you have in your http://dev.theladders.com/ourteam profile.
 At the end of the post it'll link your byline to your profile page automagically.
 Don't break it.
 Take a look at the existing categories of other posts and see if yours fits.
 If not, ask [@seantallen](https://github.com/seantallen) or [@jconnolly](https://github.com/jconnolly) about approriate categorization.
 Lastly, leave the published: false.
 You'll still be able to see it in preview mode, but you'll ensure you don't accidentally publish it by doing so.